MetOffice/PSyTran/README.md

 [OpenACC](https://www.openacc.org) directives and clauses.
 Compiled under [NVHPC](https://developer.nvidia.com/hpc-sdk), the OpenACC syntax tells the compiler how to parallelise the code on Nvidia GPUs.
-This is the transformation of primary interest as far as PSyACC goes.
+This is the transformation of primary interest as far as PSyTran goes.

-PSyACC is a Python package which provides various helper functions for PSyclone, particularly with regards to writing transformation scripts for OpenACC GPU porting.
+PSyTran is a Python package which provides various helper functions for PSyclone, particularly with regards to writing transformation scripts for OpenACC GPU porting.
-Amongst other things, PSyACC provides functionality for:
+Amongst other things, PSyTran provides functionality for:
  * simplifying tree traversal in PSyclone's intermediate representation,
  * analysing the structure of loops and loop nests,
  * applying OpenACC `kernels` and `loop` directives,